bios42eth/talenlayer-id-report/findings.md

 Remediation
 Send first half of the amount and then subsctract the amount sent for the second tranfer.

+### Coverage report cannot be run
+Severity
+Medium

+Location
+Build process

+Description
+When running the coverage, the compilation fails with this error: "CompilerError: Stack too deep."
+Without coverage, it becomes more difficult to identify parts of the code that are not covered by tests.
+This could lead to uncovered code.
+Even if coverage is not a garantee of code validity, it's a very useful tool during the development process to improve code security.

+Remediation
+Fix the compilation issue.

 ### Duplicate event can be fired
 Severity